Bindu Menon: Work

 Bindu Menon founded the Dr Bindu Menon Foundation in 2013 as a non-profit organisation.
 She runs a program called Neurology on Wheels, which she started in 2015 and provides medical care to needy patients in rural areas using a small van.
 As of 2019, the program served hundreds of patients in about 23 villages in Andhra Pradesh.
 The program delivers medical screenings, distributes medications, and holds awareness programs to educate the community about stroke and epilepsy risks and symptoms.
 It operates in randomly selected villages on Sundays.
 She also conducts school and college awareness camps.

 Menon has launched an app for persons with epilepsy to track their treatment and manage their seizures.
 The app includes features such as a medication list with reminders and the ability to upload videos of seizure events for review by a doctor.
 She has been working to create awareness about Epilepsy, Stroke, and other Neurological disorder since 2008.
 Her Neurology on Wheels has provided stroke and epilepsy screening and treatment to over 12,000 people.
-Menon has organized 200 free medical camps and through her Neurology on Wheels initiative, has provided treatment for 352 cases of hypertension, 129 cases of diabetes, 138 cases of stroke, and 105 cases of epilepsy, as of January 2023.
+Menon has organized 250 free medical camps and through her Neurology on Wheels initiative as of September 2024.
+She has provided treatment for 352 cases of hypertension, 129 cases of diabetes, 138 cases of stroke, and 105 cases of epilepsy, as of January 2023.
 She has also conducted 210 awareness programs, reaching approximately 35,000 people and educating them on epilepsy, brain stroke, and other related diseases.

 She also serves as the Convenor of the Indian Women Scientists' Association, Nellore.
 In 2019, she delivered a TEDx talk at AIIMS Bhubaneswar about her life and her project, Neurology on Wheels.
 She was chosen as a OneNeurology Ambassador by the European Federation of Neurological Associations (EFNA) and the European Academy of Neurology (EAN) to collaborate on the World Health Organization (WHO)'s global action plan for epilepsy and other neurological disorders.

 In 2020, the World Federation of Neurology awarded her an education grant to study the impact of community intervention to reduce the risk of stroke in the rural community.
 She also serves as the chief editor for the Epilepsy India Newsletter, a magazine published jointly by the Indian Epilepsy Association and the Indian Epilepsy Society.

+In July 2023, Menon was elected Secretary General of the Indian Epilepsy Association.
+In November 2024, Menon was appointed as Adjunct Faculty at the ICMR–National Institute of Epidemiology, Chennai.
+She is a Fellow of the Royal College of Physicians.